 The same case happened in Cycle 11 with ShauRon, Brittany and winner McKey.
-In this case, two girls took nicknames for the One Brittany Limit.
+In this case, two girls took nicknames.

 In Cycle 20, Bianca "Kanani" Andaluz and Bianca Alexa avert this, but Chris Hernandez and Chris Schellenger plays this straight.